seek-oss/koala/src/requestLogging/README.md

 This add-on facilitates logging information about requests and responses.
 It's intended to work with an app-provided logger such as [pino](http://getpino.io/) or [Bunyan](https://github.com/trentm/node-bunyan).

-It provides a few main features:
+It provides 3 main features:

-- [`createLoggerContext, getLoggerContext, createLoggerContextMiddleware`](#context-logging) auto inject request based information into a logger's context
+- [`createLoggerContextStorage`](#context-logging) auto inject request based information into a logger's context
+- [`contextFields`](#context-fields) returns log fields related to the incoming request.
 - [`createMiddleware`](#request-log) creates a Koa middleware for logging request and response information

 ## Context Logging

-`createLoggerContext` returns a `LoggerContext` instance which uses [`AsyncLocalStorage`](https://nodejs.org/docs/latest-v16.x/api/async_context.html#asynchronous-context-tracking).

-`getLoggerContext` returns the stored logger context from a `LoggerContext` instance for a given asynchronous context
+`createLoggerContextStorage` returns a logger context storage instance with two methods.

-`createLoggerContextMiddleware` sets the request context in a `LoggerContext` instance.
-It takes a function which returns fields to include in the logger context.
-If no function is provided it will use the `contextFields` function.
-This must be added early to the Koa middleware chain for the logger instance to be able to output context fields.

-`contextFields` returns an object containing key-value pairs for the request method, route, URL, [`X-Request-Id`] and ad-hoc `X-Session-Id`.
-This is intended to provide the essential information about the request;
-the full request details can be correlated with the request log via `x-request-id`.

-The route properties assume use of `@koa/router`, and are omitted if the expected metadata is not present on context.

-The returned object can be used to construct a child logger that annotates log entries with request-specific information.
-This can be accomplished using the `child` method of Bunyan or pino loggers.

-`contextFields` requires access to the Koa context to generate a stable [`X-Request-Id`].
-See the [TracingHeaders add-on](../tracingHeaders/README.md) for more information.
+`contextMiddleware` which is a Koa Middleware that injects the logger context into an AsyncLocalStorage instance.
+`mixin` which is a function which returns the context fields

+Attaching `contextMiddleware` to the Koa middleware chain and the `mixin` function to the logger instance allows you to import the logger instance in any file and still retain the current request context fields within log calls.

 ### Usage